KVTCoderOfficial/coffee-maker/README.md

 # coffee-maker
-Program for the operation of coffee-maker and controlled through browser.
+The program for the operation of coffee-maker and controlled through a browser.